sandiegopython/pythonsd.org/content/posts/2014-06-05_june_newsletter.md

 [Python robotics developer][robotics-developer] (braincorporation.com) <br />
-Brain Corporation is a Sorrento Valley based startup building robots that learn by training like an animal.
+Brain Corporation is a Sorrento Valley based startup building robots that have animal-like learning.
 They are looking for talented software engineers.
 Most of their code base is in python.
 They have free Apple gadgets, breakfasts and lunches and a fun, relaxed environment.
 Feel free to contact [Jonathan][jonathans-email] directly.